ignaczalexander/track-my-work-react/README.md

+# TrackMyWork
-TrackMyWork is a React web application that can be used to keep track of work shifts and hours.
+TrackMyWork is a React web application that can be used to keep track of work shifts and hours. </br>
 The app is deployed to Heroku and can be accessed on https://tmwapp.herokuapp.com

 ## Technologies used